hebjornberg/margarita/README.md

 ![Image of Lighthouse evaluation](docs/images/dev-evaluation.png)

 ## Deployment
-- The site was deployed to GitHub pages.
+The site was deployed to GitHub pages.
 The deployment steps were following:
 1. From the repository on GitHub, navigate to Settings
 2. Navigate to Pages
 3. Choose the main/root-branch, and save.
 The page was then deployed.

 The link to the live site - [Margarita - A tangy cocktail](https://hebjornberg.github.io/margarita/)

+## Credits

+### Content
+- The code for the social media links and parts of the navigation section was taken from the CI [Love Running](https://github.com/hebjornberg/love-running) project

+### Media
+- The image of the margarita glass was taken from [Pexels](https://www.pexels.com/)